-Because my education at Rutgers University focused on language studies – I am fluent in 4 languages – I have been able to offer such guidance to students across different cultural and national backgrounds.
-Since 2004, I have worked to help students of diverse backgrounds navigate the challenges of the university search and admission process to both private and public institutions.
+As an admission officer at both Stevens Institute of Technology and George Mason University, I interviewed and reviewed the applications of hundreds of students, and I worked for many years on enrollment strategy.
+I have worked to help students of diverse backgrounds navigate the challenges of the university search and admission process to both private and public institutions.
 I understand the complexities and opportunities of the college admission journey.
-While my work and personal interest started with a humanities background, my many years of doing admissions for a well-regarded engineering program also gave me a deep understanding and appreciation for the demands of a STEM education.
+While my work and personal interest started with a humanities background (English, Spanish, Italian and Portuguese), my many years of doing admissions for a well-regarded engineering program also gave me a deep understanding and appreciation for the demands of a STEM education.

 As an independent counselor, I am excited to support and guide students from the US and abroad in finding institutions that are the best match for their academic, intellectual and personal goals.